surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 Let me warn you : function calls are complex in PHP.
 If you want to continue reading this part, you'd better fasten your seat belt ;-)
 In PHP's design and source code, the most complex execution part to analyze is all that's related to function calls.
 I will try to sumarize things here, so that you get enough info to understand, without all the full details related to function calls.
 You still can fetch them by analyzing the source code.

+> Functions calls is a strongly complex subject into the engine.

 Here, we will talk about *runtime* of a function call.
 You should know that the *compile time* PHP function related operations are also heavy to run for the machine (I mean, really heavy), but as you use an OPCode cache, you don't suffer from anything related to compile time (that is transformation of the PHP source code into Zend VM instructions).
 So here, we assume the script is compiled, and we'll analyze what happens at _runtime_ only.